Some simple extractors returning the corresponding element of an

 extracts the prior

-parameters used and returns them in a prior_spec
+parameters used and returns them in a prior_spec object as generated by

 specify_priors.